carlferr/HOME-BIO/README.md

 # HOME-BIO

-Despite the large amount of metagenomic shotgun data produced, there is a lack of a comprehensive and easy-use pipeline for data analysis that avoid annoying and complicated bioinformatics steps.
-Here we present **HOME-BIO** (sHOtgun MEtagenomic analysis of BIOlogical entities), a modular and exhaustive pipeline for analysis of biological entity estimation, specific designed for shotgun sequenced clinical samples.
-HOME-BIO analysis provides comprehensive taxonomy classification by querying different source database and carry out main steps in metagenomic investigation.
+Despite the large amount of metagenomic shotgun data produced, there is a lack of a comprehensive and easy-use pipeline for data analysis that avoids annoying and complicated bioinformatics steps.
+Here we present **HOME-BIO** (sHOtgun MEtagenomic analysis of BIOlogical entities), a modular and exhaustive pipeline for analysis of biological entity estimation, specifically designed for shotgun sequenced clinical samples.
+HOME-BIO analysis provides a comprehensive taxonomy classification by querying different source database and carry out the main steps in the metagenomic investigation.

 HOME-BIO is a dockerized solution for metagenomics.
-Inside a DOCKER image, we installed UBUNTU with python 3.7, python 2.7, and Anaconda 3 (V. 2020/02).
-Inside an anaconda base environment, we installed two common metagenomics software, [KAIJU](http://kaiju.binf.ku.dk/) and [KRAKEN 2](https://ccb.jhu.edu/software/kraken2/), and other mandatory softwares for the pipeline.
+Inside a DOCKER image, we installed UBUNTU with Python 3.7, Python 2.7, and Anaconda 3 (V. 2020/02).
+Inside an anaconda base environment, we installed two common metagenomics software, [KAIJU](http://kaiju.binf.ku.dk/) and [KRAKEN 2](https://ccb.jhu.edu/software/kraken2/), and other mandatory software for the pipeline.
 For the complete list, please read our paper here (link)

 ## 1 - DOCKER & PYTHON INSTALLATION

-To use our pipeline, it is mandatory to install and run DOCKER (https://hub.docker.com/), and to install and use python 2.7.
+To use our pipeline, it is mandatory to install and run DOCKER (https://hub.docker.com/) and to install and use python 2.7.

-- [Here](https://hub.docker.com/search?q=&type=edition&offering=community) you can find the correct version of DOCKER for your OS and all the infos about how to install and run DOCKER.
+- [Here](https://hub.docker.com/search?q=&type=edition&offering=community) you can find the correct version of DOCKER for your OS and all the info about how to install and run DOCKER.

-- To install python 2.7 there are several options depending on your OS:
+- To install Python 2.7 there are several options depending on your OS:

 #### Linux\Debian
 ```